 Child support payments are often essential for many parents who have gone through a divorce.
-These payments can often help parents provide their children with a sense of normalcy in changing circumstances, as well as with healthcare, education, and other such necessities.
+These payments can help parents provide their children with a sense of normalcy in changing circumstances, in addition to healthcare, education, and other such necessities.

-For help obtaining or just understanding child support, look no further than a Marietta child support lawyer from our team.
-One of our qualified family attorneys could advise you on your options, streamline negotiations for new or modified child support, and help you pursue a fair outcome to your case.
+For help understanding a parent’s financial obligations to their kids, look no further than a Marietta child support lawyer from our team.
+One of our qualified family attorneys can advise you on your options, streamline negotiations for new or modified child support, and help you pursue a fair outcome to your case.

 For example, if a parent is already providing health insurance for their child, a court may deduct part or all of that amount from that parent’s child support obligation.
 Similarly, if a parent lives in a different state and must travel a long distance to take advantage of their visitation rights, they may be eligible for reduced child support payments.
 Those who need more information about how courts calculate child support should contact a Marietta attorney for a consultation.

-In any case where the ensuing loss of income amounts to 25 percent or more of the payor’s total income, the parent—or any child support lawyer in Marietta representing them—may petition for a court to modify their child support payments.
-In response, the court may adjust child support payments or make a new support order as it sees fit.
+In any case where the ensuing loss of income equates to 25 percent or more of the payor’s total income, the parent and their legal representative may petition for a Marietta court to modify their child support payments.
+In response, the court may adjust a parent’s support obligations or make a new support order as it sees fit.

-Child support may be critical to helping you provide for their children, especially immediately after a divorce.
-A Marietta child support lawyer could analyze your specific case, advise you on how to proceed towards a beneficial result, and help you and your family in whatever way they can.
+Child support may be critical to providing for your children, especially immediately after a divorce.
+A Marietta child support lawyer can analyze your case, advise you on how to proceed toward a beneficial result, and help you and your family in whatever way they can.
 Call today to speak with our intake team about your situation.